Renovation for Energy Efficient Buildings (REBUS) project

-Find out more about REBUS (Renovation for Energy Efficient Buildings) - a european partnership project to improve the energy efficiency of publicly owned buildings by exchanging best practice and experience.
+REBUS is a European partnership project to improve energy efficiency of publicly owned buildings by exchanging best practice and experience.

-This european partnership project commenced in April 2016 and is due to run until March 2021.
+The project started in April 2016 and will run until March 2021.

-Funded through Interreg Europe, the project is worth a total of 209,546 Euros to DCC (of which 85% is funding by European Regional Development Fund, and 15% by Durham County Council).
+Funded through Interreg Europe, the project is worth a total of 209,546 euros (of which 85% is funding by European Regional Development Fund, and 15% by us).

-The project is led by the Florentine Energy Agency in Italy and involves partners from Germany (Osterholz), Greece (Crete), Hungary (Miskolc), Poland (Krakow), Romania (Braila), Sweden (Malmo) and the UK (Durham).
+The project is led by the Resources Recovery Regional Agency (ARRR) in Tuscany and involves partners from Germany (Osterholz), Greece (Crete), Hungary (Miskolc), Poland (Krakow), Romania (Braila), Sweden (Malmo) and the UK (Durham).

-Project Partner Steering Group meetings are held approximately every six months, with each partner country taking turns to demonstrate their knowledge and experience within their locality, and share learning with project partners.
+Project Partner Steering Group meetings have been held approximately every six months, with each partner country taking turns to show their knowledge and experience within their area, and share learning with project partners.

 Our involvement in the project